-These are two very similar websites that are quite useful because of their lists of places for expats to go during their free time, although they have many more sections.
+This website is quite useful because of its list of places for expats to go during their free time, although it has many more sections.

 Internations is an excellent website for people who want to meet others with similar interests, sign up for events to meet other expats living in the city, or to find information and advice.

 MeetUp is a perfect website for people who are looking for others with similar interests, from rock climbing to wine, vegetarian food, and even Chinese literature.

 [Photo Credits (Creative Commons License): https://www.flickr.com/photos/achimfischer/ (First Photo)]